takuseno/raspi3-bare-metal-doom/README.md

 ```

 ## Run with Raspberry Pi 3
-:warning: Currently, there is an issue with the real hardware even though it works perfectly on the simulator.
+There are critical issues with the real hardware now.
 Issues are:
 - During a demo, when the player gets an armor, the game hangs.
 - When keyboard inputs are detected, the game hangs.